hahwul/dalfox/README.md

   - Scanning from single url
   - Scanning from IO
   - Scanning from URLs list file
+- And the various options required for the testing :D

 ## How to Install
 ```